redhat-na-ssa/golden-path-project-setup/docs/01-add-trusted-pipeline.md

 ![](/images/demo-system.gif)

 You will need to fill out various options for your service.
 Use the below form contents as a guide.
 Once you are done, press the "Order" button.

 ![](/images/demo-options2.gif)

 Once you have finished ordering the service, wait until it is installed.
-After your service has been installed you will see the following items listed in your
+After your service has been installed you will see the following items listed in your newly created Red Hat Trusted Pipeline cluster

 ![](/images/options1.gif) <br>
 ![](/images/options2.gif)

-Next, you will next need to deploy service mesh and RHOAI in your cluster.
+Next, you will next need to deploy RHOAI and service mesh in your cluster.

 <p align="center">
 <a href="docs/00-prerequisites.md">Prev</a>